prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 -      resolve() {
 -        return [{ id: 1, name: 'Jill', email: 'jill@prisma.io' }]
 +     resolve(_root, _args, ctx) {  // 1
-+        return ctx.db.products     // 2
++        return ctx.db.users     // 2
       },
     })
   },
 })
 ```

-1. Context is the _thrid_ parameter, usually identified as `ctx`
+1. Context is the _third_ parameter, usually identified as `ctx`
 2. Simply return the data, Nexus makes sure the types line up.

 **Did you notice?** Still no TypeScript type annotations required from you yet everything is still totally type safe.
-Prove it to yourself by hovering over the `ctx.db.products` property and witness the correct type information it gives you.
+Prove it to yourself by hovering over the `ctx.db.users` property and witness the correct type information it gives you.
 This is the type propagation we just mentioned in action. 🙌

 ## Your First Mutation